 Partnerships and Coordination

-The project is guided at national level by a steering committee comprising key departments within the Ministry of Local Government Rural and Urban Development (MoLGRUD) including its Department of Civil Protection alongside ZRCS, and at local level cooperation with Nyaminyami Rural Development Council and in coordination with the District Administrator.
+The project was guided at national level by a steering committee comprising key departments within the Ministry of Local Government Rural and Urban Development (MoLGRUD) including its Department of Civil Protection alongside ZRCS, and at local level cooperation with the Nyaminyami Rural Development Council and in coordination with the District Administrator.

 - Mainstreaming of disaster risk reduction (DRR)